davidcoles/vc5/README.md

 VC5 is a network load balancer designed to work as replacement for legacy hardware appliances.
 It allows a service with a Virtual IP address (VIP) to be distributed to a set of real servers.
-Real servers might run the service themselves or acting as proxies for another layer of servers (eg. HAProxy serving as a Layer 7 HTTP router/SSL offload).
+Real servers might run the service themselves or act as proxies for another layer of servers (eg. HAProxy serving as a Layer 7 HTTP router/SSL offload).
 The VIP needs to be configured on a loopback device on real server, eg.: `ip a add 192.168.101.1/32 dev lo`

-One server with a 10Gbit/s network interface should be capable of supporting a service of 100Gbit/s due to the asymmetric nature of most internet traffic.
+One server with a 10Gbit/s network interface should be capable of supporting an HTTP service with 100Gbit/s egress bandwidth due to the asymmetric nature of most internet traffic.
 For smaller services a modest virtual machine or two will likely handle a few Gbit/s.

-If one instance is not sufficient then more servers may be added to horizontally scale capacity (or provide redundancy) using the ECMP feature of routing hardware.
+If one instance is not sufficient then more servers may be added to horizontally scale capacity (and provide redundancy) using the ECMP feature of routing hardware.
 802.3ad bonded interfaces and 802.1Q VLAN trunking is supported (see [examples/](examples/) directory).